-Warming Is Fueling Arizona’s Monstrous Monsoons
+Global Warming Is Fueling Arizona’s Monstrous Monsoons

 Summer in Arizona and throughout the Southwest is monsoon season, which means a daily pattern of afternoon thunderstorms, flash floods, dramatic dust clouds and spectacular displays of lightning over the desert.